 For example, we could use LDL-C instead of Low-Density Lipoprotein Cholesterol.

-This will add the Aliases child Rem to your Rem, and prompt you to fill in an Alias below.
-Feel free to add as many as you like.
-Any Rems added under the Alias power-up will be created as aliases.
+This will add an Aliases property to your Rem, and prompt you to fill in an Alias below.
+You can add as many as you like.

 For example, you can reference Heart Attack along with Myocardial Infarction: